liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/09-assets/03-adding-asset-features-to-your-user-interface/02-enabling-tags-categories-and-assets-for-guestbooks.markdown

+---
+header-id: enabling-tags-categories-and-related-assets-for-guestbooks
+---

-# Enabling Tags, Categories, and Related Assets for Guestbooks [](id=enabling-tags-categories-and-related-assets-for-guestbooks)
+# Enabling Tags, Categories, and Related Assets for Guestbooks

 <div class="learn-path-step">
     <p>Adding Asset Features to Your UI<br>Step 3 of 5</p>